neomake/neomake/README.md

 (no exclamation point) to pass the current file as the first argument.
 Otherwise, it is simply invoked in vim's current directory with no arguments.

-Here's an example of how to run neomake on every write:
+Here's an example of how to run neomake on the current file on every write:

     autocmd BufWritePost *.py,*.js Neomake